Key Takeaways:

 - Contest or modify wrong decisions

-Building explainable artificial intelligence for healthcare requires balancing detail with usability.
+Building explainable artificial intelligence requires balancing detail with usability.
 Overly technical information may overwhelm clinicians.
 Highly simplified explanations might leave out critical details.
 The solution lies in providing context-specific explanations that help clinicians understand why the AI reached its conclusion.

 Organizations can solve these challenges through focused approaches.
 They should engage with healthcare specialists who champion AI, focus on tools with clear efficiency gains, and create transparent governance structures to address concerns systematically.